Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Let's talk numbers—because budgeting for visa expenses impacts your overall China business trip planning.

-Fee Structure for Indian Nationals (2025)
+Fee Structure for Indian Nationals (Valid Through December 31, 2025)

-Service Charges: CVASC adds approximately ₹1,200-1,500 as service fees per application.
+Service Charges: CVASC adds approximately ₹1,200-2,018 as service fees per application, varying by location.

-Express Processing Options:
+Express Processing Options

 Hidden Costs to Consider